2019 NCAA women's basketball tournament: Bracket, schedule, scores | NCAA.com

-The second round of the 2019 NCAA women's basketball tournament started on Sunday, March 24.
+The 2019 NCAA women's basketball tournament Sweet 16 field is set.
 Below, you can find the bracket, schedule, scores and TV channel information.

-No. 1 seeds Mississippi State and Louisville both won, as did No. 2 seeds Iowa, Oregon and UConn.
+Games continue on Friday, March 29.
+There are four games on Friday and four more on Saturday.

 2019 NCAA women's basketball tournament: Bracket